 All boats have been retrofitted with low energy LED light bulbs in place of halogen.

-All boats have solar panels fitted to aid battery charging which reduces engine running.
+All boats have solar panels fitted to aid battery charging and reduce engine running.

 Our office requires no air conditioning.